magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Limit error
 -----------

-| We did not write the description to this field.
+| Warning to be send if the call limit is exceeded.